Effect of Noncommutative Geometry on Accretion Disks around RGI-Schwarzschild Black Hole: -deformation and Schwarzschild space-time

-In this work, we start with the RG-induced Schwarzschild space-time geometry as the classical background and incorporate non-commutative effects through $\kappa$-deformation.
 In $\kappa$-deformed space-time, field theories can be constructed either via the star-product formalism \cite{Dimitrijevic,Daszkiewicz} or by using the realization approach, where non-commutative coordinates are expressed in terms of commutative variables \cite{Meljanac,Meljanac1}.
 We adopt the realization method to derive the $\kappa$-deformed corrections, allowing us to modify the space-time structure while preserving rotational symmetry.
 The $\kappa$-deformed coordinates $\hat{x}_{\mu}$ can be represented in terms of the usual commutative coordinates $x_{\mu}$ and their derivatives $\partial_{\mu}$ as \cite{Meljanac}

 where the quantity $A=ia\partial_0=ap^{0}$, and $\psi(A)$, $\gamma(A)$, and $\varphi(A)$ defines a specific realization of the deformed algebra.
 These functions are required to satisfy the normalization conditions as,